The Grassroots to Professional Pipeline - What Actually Contributes to Player Success

 The techniques learned at U7-U12 form the base for everything after.

-Professionals don’t learn to pass, receive, and dribble at academies.
+Professionals do not learn to pass, receive, and dribble at academies.
 They arrive with those skills.
 Grassroots coaches build them.

 Love of the Game